ZILVERAI/zynapse/docs/SCHEMA_BUILDER.md

 ### Procedure Types

-Zynapse supports four procedure types:
+Zynapse supports four procedure types, each using different HTTP methods and transport mechanisms:

-1. **QUERY**: Used for read operations that retrieve data without side effects
+1. **QUERY**: Used for read operations that retrieve data without side effects (uses HTTP GET)
-2. **MUTATION**: Used for operations that modify data or cause side effects
+2. **MUTATION**: Used for operations that modify data or cause side effects (uses HTTP POST)
-3. **SUBSCRIPTION**: Used for long-lived connections where the server sends updates to the client over time
+3. **SUBSCRIPTION**: Used for long-lived connections where the server sends updates to the client over time (uses Server-Sent Events)
-4. **BIDIRECTIONAL**: Used for full-duplex communication where both client and server can send messages at any time
+4. **BIDIRECTIONAL**: Used for full-duplex communication where both client and server can send messages at any time (uses WebSocket)

 ```typescript
 // Example subscription procedure